We're an affiliate! When you purchase something through our affiliate links, We may earn commission.

 - Belly Up

-Some frogs have a defence mechanism called unkenreflex.
+Some frogs have a defense mechanism called unkenreflex.
 This is when they arch their back to show off their bellies which have warning colors on them to scare off other animals.

 Another defense mechanism frogs use to ward off their enemies is urination.

 That’s right, some frogs urinate while hopping away in order for their enemies to be repelled and their tracks to be covered.

 What to do if I want to get rid of screaming frogs?